-In deciding on its grade, each business should refer to the 12 guiding principles that sit under the 3Cs, with particular emphasis on the focus principles agreed during early engagement.
+In deciding on its grade, each business should refer to the 12 guiding principles that sit under the 3Cs, with particular emphasis on the focus principles agreed curing early engagement.
 We do not expect businesses to assign a grade for each of the 12 principles.
 Instead, it should determine an overall assessment for the proposal as a package.
 Businesses should present to us supporting information to substantiate its grade.

-Each step change in performance above Standard should reflect an additional, tangible increase of customer value.
+Each improvement in performance above Standard should reflect an additional, tangible increase of customer value.
 We have not put a numeric requirement on the 'value' delivered because it can be difficult to measure, and we do not want to discourage businesses.
-A business does, however, need to show they are delivering a genuine improvement, both quantitatively and qualitatively.
+A business does, however, need to show they are delivering a genuine improvement, and demonstrate this step change in customer value both quantitatively and qualitatively.

-We would expect businesses to use the same approach to estimating customer value that they would use to justify projects.
+We would expect businesses to use the same approach to estimating the additional improvement in customer value that they would use to justify projects, initiatives or settings.
 We anticipate this process will include benefit calculations based on customer willingness to pay or other measures of economic value (e.g. the long run marginal cost of water savings) depending on how they are creating value.